jisotalo/ads-client/README.md

 I would suggest to use ads-client normally without any special settings.
 If the target is at config mode, use separate client instance to start it, and the again the normal instance to connect to a running system.
 This way the client works the best.

+# Automatic testing
+Since version 1.14.0 the library has automatic testing using Jest.
+Idea is to run the tests before updates to make sure everything works OK (this should have been done much earlier...)

+Separate PLC project is required for testing, see https://github.com/jisotalo/ads-client-test-plc-project for more project and more info.

+Tests are run with command `npm test` (not in npm version, please clone this repository).

 # Documentation